Some time ago, the AMP team announced that AMP was coming to email.

 Without AMP, the email could not have included dynamic content or the form submission, and all activity would have to be done at a different location.

 The next example is from Booking.com, a well-known website for hotel and flight bookings that called AMP the “biggest thing that’s happened to email since email.”

 They used the feature to send out their routine booking emails to potential customers.
 In the email, users can click through different hotel rooms using AMP’s carousel feature, doing the browsing they would normally do on the website directly through the email.

-And again, using dynamic content allows Booking.com to update price and availability of each space in real time.
+And again, using dynamic content allows Booking.com to update the price and availability of each space in real-time.

-Additionally, they used AMP for emails to collect customer feedback and update their preferences.
-Customers are now able to select and update their email type and timing preferences through a drop down in the email.
+Additionally, they used AMP emails to collect customer feedback and update their preferences.
+Customers are now able to select and update their email type and timing preferences through a drop-down in the email.

-And lastly, Pinterest (who needs no introduction), showed off how they had successfully used AMP for email.
+And lastly, Pinterest (who needs no introduction), showed off how they had successfully used AMP.

 Most often, Pinterest uses email to send personalized recommendations to its users.
 And while these could provide the look of Pinterest, it lacked the interactive experience.
 Attempting to add that website-like experience was not easy or consistent.

 Enter AMP.
 With this new technology, a user can tap on an individual pin to expand it and find more information.
 They can save Pins to separate boards, submit forms, and receive confirmation that their Pin has been added to the correct place – all in one email.

 The takeaway from these examples?
 Using AMP allows brands to bring the website experience to their emails.
 It cuts down on the work typically associated with these kinds of features and adds a level of convenience for the user.